bingeli1212/nitrile-preview/doc/DOC-latex-translation.md

 - When style.stretch is present the "tabularx" environment is used.
   This env is supplied by "memoir" document class, and must include an external package name "tabularx" otherwise.
+- The "columns" toplevel block is implemented using begin/end/multicols env; using "minipage" seems to have problem if the left hand side is a "par" bundle and the right hand side is a "img" bundle where the text is placed lower than expected.
+Due to the limitation of this env, where setting "1" as the number of columns is to cause an warning, the number is set to "2" if it is "1" or less.
+- For "tab" bundle, it only generates "tabularx", and the "threeparttable" is set only inside a "table" float.
+This arrangement is to avoid having "threeparttable" inside a "columns" float.